-To protect the playa from scarring from a burn, we offer the opportunity to arrange for the purchase of decomposed granite (DG) as a burn platform.
-Arrangements for this will be made after your Burn Meeting with the F.A.S.T representatives.
-The DG will be dropped at the center location of your large-scale fire art project.
+To protect the playa from scarring from large-scale open fire burns, we offer the opportunity to arrange for the purchase of decomposed granite (DG) as a burn platform.
+Arrangements for this will be made after your Burn Meeting conference call with the Artist Liaison from the Fire Art Safety Team (FAST).
+The DG will be dropped at the center location of your fire art project.

-(NOTE: No decomposed Granite (DG) can be provided without prier pre-event arrangement)
+NOTE: No decomposed Granite (DG) can be provided without prior pre-event arrangement.

 - Make sure that all large wood debris have burned down to nothing.

 - Make sure that all metal debris, large and small, has been removed.

 - Use a magnetic sweeper and landscape rake to easily pull up all small metal such as screws, nails, staples, etc.

 - When your site has been deemed as clean as it should be by a member of the ARTery team, the Heavy Equipment team will be notified that the DG can be removed.

 - Pick up all leftover MOOP using the line-sweep method, using the LNT Grid as your team’s boundary.
 Be sure to check off the art, staging areas, wood shop, metal shop, trash, recycling, burn barrels, etc.